Kenya

 Many of Kenya’s laws are statutory in nature and generally codify England’s common law rules.
 In addition, Kenyan legislation regulates organizations substantially through enforcement of the organization’s founding documents.
 Generally, the legal environment in which CSOs operate is supportive of civil society.
 The legal framework is characterized by multiple laws, which are implemented by different Government ministries, agencies, and departments.
 In 2013, a new law – The Public Benefit Organisations (PBO) Act – was passed.
 The law aimed to provide a more conducive legal framework for setting up and running CSOs that advance the public benefit.

-Unfortunately, however, the PBO Act has yet to be operationalized and implemented.
 Between 2013 and 2015, there were four attempts to amend the PBO Act, 2013, through proposals tabled in Parliament, but civil society successfully thwarted these plans through spirited campaigns.
-Since then, CSOs have continued to urge the Government to commence the PBO Act, 2013 but without success due to lack of political will from the Government.
+For the next decade, CSOs continued to urge the Government to commence the PBO Act, 2013 but without success due to lack of political will from the government.
+Finally, on May 10, 2024, during the United Nations Civil Society Conference in Nairobi, the President announced that the PBO Act had commenced.

 This Civic Freedom Monitor (CFM) country note was made possible through the research conducted by Faith Kisinga Gitonga, a consultant on the enabling environment for civil society.